 As someone who was born and grew up in Manila, I would say that travelers are generally safer outside of Manila.
 This is based on my experience of being pickpocketed while commuting and almost being held up in my own neighborhood!
-Poverty is so prevalent so crimes like theft or mugging is a common occurrence.
+Poverty is so prevalent that crimes like theft or mugging are a common occurrence.

 As mentioned previously, the government is cracking down on drug use and trafficking so best to avoid places and conditions that will put you in a precarious situation.